Skip to content

 Cholera

-A bacterial infection transmitted through contaminated water, swept through cities in the United States with devastating regularity.
+A bacterial infection transmitted through contaminated water, cholera swept through cities in the United States with devastating regularity.
 Andrew Jackson's mother succumbed to cholera, as did Millard Fillmore's daughter.
 During a post-presidency tour of the Southern States, James Polk contracted a fatal case of cholera, dying just a month after leaving office.
 A year later, his successor, Zachary Taylor, also became ill with cholera and died from the disease while still in office.

 Sepsis